ANTsX/ANTsPy/README.md

 ## Frequently Asked Questions
 * How long does ANTsPy take to install?
     * 15-20 minutes if you don't have a local ITK build
-* What are the chances this project builds and installs correctly on the first try?
-    * 83%